Showing posts with label sponsored. Show all posts

 Howdy!

 Today I will be reviewing my third pair of colored contact lenses from the shop Coloured Contacts.
-The lenses today are some spicy special effects contacts called Chromaview Werewolf Fire.
+The lenses today are some spicy special effects contacts called Chromaview Werewolf Fire, also known as Werewolf Orange.
 This lens has the classic 'werewolf' print design and it looks pretty awesome!

 The lenses that I'm reviewing in this blog post were sponsored by Coloured Contacts, meaning that I did not pay for the product(s) myself.
 This does, however, not affect my honesty in any way.
 The words and opinions in this review are my genuine opinion; I don't ever compromise my true thoughts and feelings.